sendgrid/docs/source/Classroom/Track/Collecting_Data/new_relic.md

 ![]({{root_url}}/images/newrelic-dashboard1.png)

-Click on one of the instances and there you will see the statistics in three categories: Deliveries, Engagement and Compliance.
+Click on one of the instances and there you will see the statistics in 3 categories: Deliveries, Engagement and Compliance.
 Also on the right side you can see metrics in percentages.

 ![]({{root_url}}/images/newrelic-dashboard2.png)